vtortola/RedisClient/README.md

 #### Another .NET Redis client, for the craic.
 ##### Status: ALPHA

-A .NET Redis client based on templated strings.
-It provides an API through virtual connections (named "channels") that provide seamless access to commander and subscriber connections.
-Depending on the structure of the input, it transparently routes the commands through three different connection pools (a multiplexed commander, a exclusive commander and a shared subscriber pool).
-It also uses a special syntax for working with LUA scripts, named [procedures](//github.com/vtortola/RedisClient/wiki/Procedures).
+A .NET Redis client based on templated strings that uses a special syntax for easing LUA script invocation named ["procedures"](//github.com/vtortola/RedisClient/wiki/Procedures).
+The API exposes virtual connections named "channels" that provide seamless access to Redis through three different connection pools in which input is routed depending their commands.

  * Templated strings interface [(more about parameter binding)](//github.com/vtortola/RedisClient/wiki/Parameter-binding).
  * Transparent connection management [(more about connection management)](//github.com/vtortola/RedisClient/wiki/Connection-management).